Women’s Anxiety Therapy in Texas

 Maybe you felt judged or completely invalidated.

-Maybe it felt like a bad fit — like no one really understood how your mind works or what you’re struggling with.
+Maybe it felt like a bad fit — like no one really got you.

 Maybe it went too fast, and you didn’t feel safe.